AmpersandTarski/Ampersand/docs/the-command-line-tool.md

 In the sequel we will use `ampersand` as an alias for `docker run -it -v "$(pwd)":/scripts ampersandtarski/ampersand`

-## DESCRIPTION
+## Description

 The command `ampersand` takes a file as input.
-It must contain a valid ampersand script, i.e. a script that complies to the [syntax](../the-language-ampersand/syntactical-conventions/) and semantics of ampersand.
+It must contain a valid ampersand script, i.e. a script that complies to the [syntax](./the-language-ampersand/syntactical-conventions/) and semantics of ampersand.
 The compiler will not generate any output unless the script is valid.

-## Environment variables

-The standard behavior of `ampersand` is affected by the following environment variables.

-* **CCdbName**  Sets the name of the database that is to be generated.
-Can be overruled by --dbName
-* **CCdirOutput** Sets the default output directory for generated assets.
-Can be overruled by --outputDir&#x20;
-* **CCdirPrototype** Sets the default directory where functional prototypes are being generated.
-Can be overruled by --proto

-## EXAMPLES
+## Examples

 ```bash
 ampersand documentation --format docx --verbose Hawaii.adl  # generates a specification document for Hawaii.adl